 Learn more about Five Colleges, Inc at this website http://www.fivecolleges.edu/

 Amherst students participating in the 5-college consortium must adhere to the Amherst College policies pertaining to Pass/Fail, grade extensions, withdrawal from courses and course credit.
+Pass/Fail forms should be submitted both at Amherst College AND the host institution.
 While we don't usually speak of Amherst classes in terms of credit, each class is equivalent to four semester hours of credit as are most of the courses at Hampshire, Mt.
 Holyoke and Smith colleges.
 The majority of classes at UMass are equivalent to 3 credits and we give full course credit for these classes.
 Credit of 1.5 at UMass or 2 at the other colleges is considered a "half" class which we designate with an "H" on your transcript.
 Any course with credit less than 1.5 at UMass or less than 2 at the other colleges will not be accepted for credit here at Amherst.